bigjosh/De-Harak-Clock-Controller/README.md

 ![Breaker Panel](images/breaker%20panel.jpg)

-!The breaker panel controls power to the clock.
+The breaker panel controls power to the clock.
 Each breaker controls several columns, which are labeled in sharpie.

 These are AFCI breakers, so they can half trip anytime there is a ground current detected.
 In this case, they need to be switched off and then on again to reset.

 There is a master relay to the left of the panel that turns off all circuits.
 There is a control switch for the master breaker outside on the bottom right of the clock itself...

 ![Master Switch](images/master%20switch.jpg)

+THIS SWITCH IS WATER DAMAGED AND SWITCHES UNPREDICABLY.
+It is therefore important to keep the "relay" breaker turned off.
+This leaves the relay in the `ON` postion and disables the non-functional outdoor switch.

 ## Network